tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functional_ops.md

 ### `tf.foldl(fn, elems, initializer=None, parallel_iterations=10, back_prop=True, swap_memory=False, name=None)` {#foldl}

-The foldl operator on the list of tensors resulted from unpacking `elems` along the first dimension.
+foldl on the list of tensors unpacked from `elems` on dimension 0.

 This foldl operator repeatedly applies the callable `fn` to a sequence of elements from first to last.
 The elements are made of the tensors